See Browser Compatibility for additional details.

 2 Before updating any module, verify that you have un-allocated CPU/Memory in your cluster to ensure that your environment has free CPU/Memory – a module-update scenario requires additional resources for the old pod to continue running until the new pod initializes and takes over.
 This additional resource requirement is temporary and only required while a module update is in Progress.
 After the module is updated, the additional resources are no longer needed.

 3 On private clouds (vSphere and OpenStack), each of the 3 primary server instances require 4 vCPU, 16 GB memory and 40 GB storage (root disk), the load balancer instance requires an additional 2 vCPU, 8 GB memory, and 20 GB storage, hence the difference in the additional requirement of 14 vCPU and 56 GB memory, and 140 GB storage (root disk).
 See the Number of VMs section below for additional details.

 4 Workload Manager numbers include considerations for 4 Cloud Regions in the same instance.
 To support additional cloud regions, you must scale your cluster by adding Kubernetes worker nodes.
 You will need 1 CPU and 3 GB memory for each additional region.

 Number of VMs

-A CloudCenter Suite installation launches a highly available Kubernetes cluster which consists of primary server(s) and worker(s) instances.
+A CloudCenter Suite installation launches a highly available Kubernetes cluster which consists of primary server(s), worker(s), and an API load balancer instances.

 The number of worker nodes (for both private and public cloud) vary based on the instance type selected during the installation process.